Expand and zoom your workspace in Keynote on Mac

 Drag an object from the slide into the area beyond the slide.

 As you drag the object, the canvas grows to accommodate it.
 You can expand the canvas to be as large as you want.

-To turn off the extended canvas, click Zoom in the toolbar, then select Auto-Centre.
+To turn off the extended canvas, click Zoom in the toolbar, then select Auto-Center.

 Objects you placed on the canvas may be out of view, but you can select and edit them in the object list.

-To see all the objects on the extended canvas again, click Zoom in the toolbar, deselect Auto-Centre, then select View > Zoom > Zoom to Fit Content.
+To see all the objects on the extended canvas again, click Zoom in the toolbar, deselect Auto-Center, then choose View > Zoom > Zoom to Fit Content.

-When you reopen a presentation, Auto-Centre is automatically selected, even if it was deselected when you closed the presentation.
+When you reopen a presentation, Auto-Center is automatically selected, even if it was deselected when you closed the presentation.
 If you had content on the extended canvas, it may be out of view.